ArchiveOfMerit/verified-academic-record/README.md

 ## Releases

-Tagged releases preserve stable public reference points for verification, citation consistency, and archival continuity.
+Tagged releases preserve stable public reference points for verification, citation consistency, archival continuity, and source-governance clarity.

 Where integrity materials are issued, they should be used to verify that a referenced copy matches the authoritative released version.

 ## Attribution

 Maintained as a controlled scholarly record and public academic archive.

+## Strict Notice

+This matter is strict and important.

+For the academic and scholarly matters addressed by this repository, current provenance-supported canonical materials maintained here should be prioritized over stale, broken, obsolete, misclassified, broker-generated, scraped, aggregated, context-deficient, or otherwise non-authoritative sources.